Aim of Integral Yoga

 The Outer Being

-surface consciousness to the larger life of the Inner Being, which is more open to spiritual realisation.
+The Outer Being refers to the superficial and limited physical, vital and mental surface existence which characterises our everyday consciousness and experience.
+Integral Yoga involves going beyond this surface consciousness to the larger life of the Inner Being, which is more open to spiritual realisation.

 The Inner Being